pyvideo/pyvideo_lektor/README.md

 Adding conferences to [PyVideo data](https://github.com/pyvideo/data) is a process rather painful.
 Data gathering is already covered in PyVideo tools, but data reviewing is what PyVideo Lektor is intended to ease.
 With PyVideo Lektor you can:
 * Convert this new data to a Lektor project.
-* Then use Lektor to review the data builtin editor to:
+* Then use Lektor to:
   * Review the data.
   * Correct the data using Lektor built-in editor.
 * Convert the reviewed data back to PyVideo data format.